rsheitz2/MoonWikiViews/README.md

 Modeling was performed using an LSTM in keras with:
 - 4 recurrent cells

-Validation down using Time-Series CV with a mean absolute scaled error
+Validation performed using Time-Series CV with a mean absolute scaled error
-- mase ~25 once stable
+- mean absolute percent error 20% around peaks
-- took 7 years to stabilize
+- mean absolute percent error 13% away from peaks